webscraperio/web-scraper-documentation/docs/Selectors/HTML selector.md

 # HTML selector
-HMTL selector can extract HTML and text within the selected element.
+HTML selector can extract HTML and text within the selected element.
 Only the inner HTML of the element will be extracted.

 ## Configuration options